 Payments can be charged on a mandate according to the mandate's frequency.
 Mandates can have the following frequencies, and payments can be taken on the periodic anniversary of the first collection date:

 - Intra-day (INDA): Multiple payments can be taken every day. eMandate only.

 - Daily (DAIL): One payment can be taken every day. eMandate only.

 - Weekly (WEEK): One payment can be taken every week. eMandate only.

 - Monthly (MNTH): One payment can be taken every month.
 All mandate variants.

 - Bi-monthly (BIMN): One payment can be taken every two months. eMandate only.

 - Quarterly (QURT): One payment can be taken every three months.
 All mandate variants.

 - Half yearly (MIAN): One payment can be taken every six months.
 All mandate variants.

 - Yearly (YEAR): One payment can be taken every 12 months.
 All mandate variants.

-LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on independent mandates (a mandate which is not linked to a LotusPay subscription).
+LotusPay does not impose minimum frequency interval restrictions on merchants scheduling payments on mandates (if not linked to a LotusPay subscription).
 NPCI itself does not impose any such restrictions.
-However, each destination bank has its own policy on handling payments that fall outside of these intervals.
+However, each sponsor bank and destination bank has its own policy on handling payments that fall outside of these intervals.

 For example, suppose a customer has authorised a mandate which has a frequency of 'monthly'.
 Legally, the merchant should only charge this mandate once per month.
-Technically, however, the merchant can submit charge requests more frequently e.g. daily.
-Doing so will cause the request to fail (unless it is a resubmitted charge request for an earlier failed payment).
-This is because the customer's bank will see that the charge request is breaching the frequency condition as authorised by the customer in the mandate: the merchant is trying to take payments more frequently than the customer has authorised.
+Technically, however, the merchant can submit payment requests more frequently e.g. daily.
+Doing so will generally cause the request to fail (unless it is a resubmitted payment request for an earlier failed payment).
+This is because the customer's bank will see that the payment request is breaching the frequency condition: the merchant is trying to take payments more frequently than the customer has authorised in the mandate.

-Therefore, with independent mandates, the onus is on the merchant to ensure that they are honouring the frequency condition of the customer's mandate.
+Therefore, with ad hoc payments, it is the merchant's responsibility to ensure that they are honouring the frequency condition of the mandate.